 If, for example, your employer was fully compliant with all applicable health and safety rules and standards, and you were injured in a freak accident that was completely unforeseeable, your employer would not be deemed to be at fault and you would not be entitled to damages, irrespective of how badly you have been injured.

-However, it’s important to remember that while you may not be aware of any particular shortcoming on your employer’s part as having given rise to your injuries, that’s not to say that an experienced solicitor specialising in work-related injuries claims who carries out a detailed investigation with the assistance of experts such as forensic engineers and health and safety consultants will not be in a position to pinpoint breaches of relevant legislation which could be used to ground a successful claim for compensation on your behalf.
+However, it’s important to remember that while you may not be aware of any particular shortcoming on your employer’s part as having given rise to your injuries, that’s not to say that an experienced solicitor specialising in work-related injuries claims will not be in a position to pinpoint breaches of relevant legislation which could be used to ground a successful claim for compensation on your behalf (with the assistance of reports by experts such as forensic engineers and health and safety consultants).

 The safest course of action is always to provide all of the facts to a solicitor with expertise in work-related accidents so that they can advise you on the strengths and weaknesses of your particular case.
 The sooner this is done the better to ensure that vital evidence that might be the difference between you winning or losing your case is not lost.